Property Rights Alliance

 Dr. Sary Levy-Carciente

-Sary Levy-Carciente is a Venezuelan economist with expertise in applied macroeconomics.
-She holds a Doctorate in Development Studies, a Master in International Economics and a Specialization in Administrative Sciences.
-President of the National Academy of Economic Sciences in Venezuela and Full professor at the Central University of Venezuela, where she was Dean of the Faculty of Economic and Social Sciences and Principal of its Research Institute.
-She won the prestigious Fullbright Research Fellowship at the Center for Polymer Studies at Boston University and was a Visiting Researcher at the Department of Economics at the University of Massachusetts.
-She is responsible for the calculation and analysis of the International Property Rights Index (PRA, Washington, DC) since 2015.
-She is the coordinator of Index of Bureaucracy in Latin America (Atlas Network, Arlington, VA) and manager of the Public Spending Observatory of CEDICE-Libertad (Venezuela).
-She has numerous publications, invited as a speaker at academic and professional conferences and is frequently consulted by the media on economic issues.
+Sary Levy-Carciente is a Venezuelan economist with expertise in applied economics.
+She holds a Doctorate in Development Studies, a master’s in international economics, and a Specialization in Administrative Sciences.
+Now a Research Scientist at the Adam Smith Center for Economic Freedom, Florida International University, was President of the National Academy of Economic Sciences in Venezuela.
+Full professor at the Central University of Venezuela, where she was Dean of the Faculty of Economic and Social Sciences and Principal of its Research Institute.
+She won the prestigious Fulbright Research Fellowship at the Center for Polymer Studies at Boston University.
+She was a Visiting Researcher at the Department of Economics at the University of Massachusetts.
+She has been responsible for the calculation and analysis of the International Property Rights Index (PRA, Washington, DC) since 2015; and author and coordinator of the Index of Bureaucracy (Florida International University).
+She has numerous publications, is invited as a speaker at academic and professional conferences, and is frequently consulted by the media on economic issues.